19h/caution.js/README.md

 ### `caution.inlineJs(config, ?customCode)`

-Like `caution.dataUrl()`, except it returns just the inline JS instead of a `data:` URL HTML page.
+Like `caution.dataUrl()`, except it returns just the inline JS instead of a `data:` URL.

-### `caution.loadShim(moduleName, hashes, ?returnValue, ?dependencies)`

-For modules that don't support AMD syntax, this wraps them in a `define()` call.

-The optional `returnValue` argument specifies JavaScript code to return at the end - this defaults to `moduleName`.

 ### `caution.moduleHash(?moduleName)`

 This returns the hash value for the currently-loaded version of a module.

 If `moduleName` is omitted, it returns a map from all known modules to their hashes.

+### `caution.pending(?callback)`

+If no callback is supplied, this returns a list of all module names that have not yet been resolved.

+If a callback is supplied, then it is called when a module is referenced that is not yet defined.